ChurchSafety Logo and homepage linkPencil

 Look at how the task is performed.
 Many items will be moved from one place to another, and the route that this movement takes needs to be looked at to decide if there are any stages that could lead to an injury.
 This might be, for example, the movement of an item up stairs, through doors and manipulating it into position.
 Consider how the task as a whole – from start to finish through any route taken – could affect someone's safety.

 A large number of manual handling operations are likely to be found – even lifting and moving a small number of hymn books counts as a manual handling operation.
-This does not mean, however, that a lengthy assessment is needed in all cases.
-Use the above pointers as a guide – if anything is above a low risk level, you should carry out a more thorough assessment.
+This does not mean, however, that a lengthy paper-based Risk Assessment is needed in all cases.
+Use the above pointers as a guide – if you think that anything is above a low risk level, you should carry out a more detailed assessment.

 As with all Risk Assessments, you need to record the significant findings if you employ five or more people.
 ChurchSafety suggests that you keep a record of all Risk Assessments you carry out.
 For more information about Risk Assessment, please see our main Risk Assessment page.

-This Risk Assessment should identify a number of improvements that could be made to reduce the risk of manual handling.
+This Risk Assessment might identify a number of improvements that could be made to reduce the risk of manual handling.
 A number of suggestions are given in the next section.

 Risk Reduction

 Bullet pointThink about where things are stored.
-Position heavier objects so that they are easily reached and handled without stretching or stooping.
-Although heavy items are often placed low down, this could pose a greater risk to someone lifting it up than if it were raised up slightly.
+Position heavier objects so that they are easily reached and handled without stretching and avoiding the use of step ladders and to prevent people stooping down.
+Although heavy items are often placed low down, this could pose a greater risk to someone lifting it up to a suitable height for carrying than if it were raised up slightly on a shelf.

 Bullet pointPlan where and how objects will be moved before starting.
 Ensure that the route is clear and that the location where the item is to be placed is clear.